idameitil/sdpl-utilizing-gts/references.md

+# Overleaf template
+New Project -> Example project

+# Preben pymol
+colors: lightblue
+Hide stuff that is in front of what you show (but write in the figure caption that you hid it) Use slab select loop, resi309:324 set cartoon_fancy_helices

 # Meeting minutes 15 Feb 2023
 - Ida will go through the references for the seeds (maybe make iTOL label file with references)
 - A link to the sugar tree is above, if someone wants to have a look at them